jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 actual studies I encourage you to start at the [wikipedia page](http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard).

 Before I switched to Dvorak I read a few of the studies.
-In the end I???m not sure of their respective quality level but it didn???t stop me from trying out Dvorak anyways.
+In the end I'm not sure of their respective quality level but it didn't stop me from trying out Dvorak anyways.
 Why?
 As I said there appeared to be a lot of debate, typing faster sounded nice and my former college roommate convinced me it was a great idea.
 The last reason being the most important.

-What I didn???t see a lot of though when I was reading up on it was how the Dvorak keyboard affects the life of a developer (at least outside the speed thing).
+What I didn't see a lot of though when I was reading up on it was how the Dvorak keyboard affects the life of a developer (at least outside the speed thing).
 The studies were geared toward more general problems.